 To answer this question, I worked with two core assumptions deriving from Bayesian statistics (Lo 1986).
 First, each random sample of 100 news sheets is related to the once existing but now lost whole.
 Second, the ‘features’ of the lost whole determine the features of each random sample.
 Of course, here we do not work with exact features but with a range of possible outcomes and their respective probabilities - again with probability distributions.
 The range of possible outcomes that we discover by randomly sampling sets of 100 news sheets in the MIA-Euronews Corpus are conditioned by women’s presence in the lost whole.
 More technically speaking, women’s presence in the once existing totality of circulating news sheets is a prior; this prior conditions the evidence we find when randomly sampling sets of hundred news sheets in the MIA-Euronews Corpus.
 Bayesian statistics offers an analytical framework to make inferences about the prior based on the evidence we have.
 The resulting knowledge about the prior is not an exact knowledge; it is instead an estimate or an informed guess.
 The following illustrative example makes this train of thought more intuitive.

-We have an unfair coin; the probability of head is 0.3 and the probability of tail is 0.7.
+We have an unfair coin; the probability of heads is 0.3 and the probability of tails is 0.7.
 We are not aware of how biased the coin is; this prior probability setting is hidden.
 We toss the coin a hundred times.
 The evidence we get by tossing the coin is determined by the prior probability setting.
-Determination means that the probability of getting head will be around 0.3 and it cannot be 0.8 for instance.
+Determination means that the probability of getting heads will be around 0.3 and it cannot be 0.8 for instance.
 Figure 3A shows the evidence we get throughout the tossing; Figure 3B shows our respective guess about the prior probability setting.
 The guess about the prior probability setting (Figure 3B) was calculated from the evidence (Figure 3A) with the help of Bayesian inference (Lo 1986).
 As Figure 3B shows, the information we have about the prior probability setting is not a firm value; it is an estimate represented by a range of possible outcomes (or a probability distribution).

 Similarly, we can apply Bayesian inference to uncover the prior probability setting (in the lost corpus) that must have determined women’s presence in thousands of possible sub-samples created from the MIA-Euronews Corpus.
 Figure 7 in the following section renders this prior probability setting.
 This is an educated guess or an estimate of women’s presence in the once existing total population of news sheets (further technical details and the proof are discussed in the Implementation section).
 This educated guess is not a firm value but rather a range of possible outcomes (or a probability distribution).